 - A simple script (sign.sh) to run on a macOS or Linux signing server

 The external signing option requires a signing profile to include with the secured app.
-Applying the signing profile in the policy console validates the signing parameters for use with your app, even though it does not sign the app.
+Using Sign after integrating the app on the platform validates the signing parameters for use with your app, even though it does not actually sign the app.

 Using the exported zip file